Emmarose987/SQL-Employee-Data/README.md

 *Tasks*

 Use the information you have to create a table schema for each of the six CSV files.

-Remember to specify data types, primary keys, foreign keys, and other constraints.
-Be sure to create tables in the correct order to handle foreign keys.
+Import each CSV file into the corresponding SQL table.